Science Inspired Baby Names – from Venus to Neon

 In the last section of baby names relating to general science topics, we looked at baby names inspired by geology – some of the names in this list are a real gem!

-We found eleven baby names with statistical significance since 1996.
-Some of which were well-known popular names.
-The most popular girl’s name inspired by geology was Ruby, with 55,871 babies being given this name in total.
+We found eleven baby names with statistical significance since 1996, some of which were well-known popular names.
+The most popular geology-inspired girl’s name was Ruby, with parents naming 55,871 girls Ruby in total.
 It was really interesting to think about this name and where it originated.
-Although, of course, some recognition has to be given to outside factors, such as babies being named after their birthstones, and even after popular song titles – à la Kaiser Chiefs.
+Of course, some credit goes to outside influences – like parents naming babies after their birthstones or even popular songs, à la Kaiser Chiefs.

 The total figures for each name were:

+The popularity of the name Jade has dropped dramatically since 2001.
+In 1996, parents named 2,750 girls Jade.
+This pattern continued, with parents giving more than 2,000 girls the name each year between 1996 and 2001.
 Comparing this to recent figures, only 421 girls have been named Jade in the past five years.
 This shows just how much trends can shift over time when it comes to popularity surrounding baby names.
-What would have originally been a popular baby name is now rarely used, making it fall into the ‘unique’ category in recent years.

 The most popular boy name inspired by geology was Jasper by far, with 8,892 baby boys named in total.
-The name has been on a steady rise since 1996.
-In 1996, the name was used for a total of 94 baby boys.
+The name has been on a steady rise since 1996, when parents chose the name for a total of 94 baby boys.
 Since then, the popularity has grown year after year, with 727 baby boys being given this name in 2020.

-Stone was by far the least popular, with only 6 baby boys being named this since 2006.
-Perhaps this name is too boring, despite its unusualness.
+Stone remained the least popular by far, with only 6 parents choosing this name for their baby boys since 2006.
+Perhaps this name is too boring, despite its uniqueness.
 In contrast, the unisex name ‘Onyx’ is a fairly new phenomenon that seems to be on the rise.
-73 babies have been given the unisex name since 2009, 63 of which are male and only 10 female.
+Since 2009, parents have given the unisex name to 73 babies—63 boys and just 10 girls.
 An unusual choice that is growing in popularity.

 Baby Names Relating to Women in Science